 Assess the injury and size/species of the turtle and decide the best way to help it.
-Always pick up a turtle by supporting it with one hand under the belly and one holding the tail of the turtle…never lift a turtle by the tail.
+Always pick up a turtle by supporting it with one hand under the belly or by both sides of its shell.
+Never pick up a turtle by its tail.

 Follow these steps when helping an injured turtle:

 - If a snapping turtle, use the methods described below.
 A shovel also works.

 - If the turtle is deemed dead, still rescue it so the eggs can be saved.
 Bring to us, and we will incubate them.

 - Place the turtle in a well-ventilated box and keep it warm, dark, and quiet while bringing to OWL.

 - Do NOT put anything on wounds – this inhibits the patching materials that we use.
 Use only paper tape and gauze or nothing at all.

 - Get the turtle to us ASAP – debris and parasites need to be cleaned out of the wounds before it becomes infected.